-Sheriff's Deputies and Police Officers are made aware of the standards for detaining at risk youth in our contracted juvenile hall as well as the new limitations per SB 439 that do not allow booking of youth under 12 years of age, unless under the allowable exception offenses.
-LEAs consider and utilize cite and release options whenever appropriate before electing to book a youth into juvenile hall.
+Sheriff's Deputies and Police Officers are aware of the standards for detaining juvenile offenders in our contracted juvenile halls as well as the statutory limitations that do not allow booking of youth under 12 years of age unless charging an allowable exception offense.
+LEAs consistently consider and utilize cite and release options whenever appropriate before electing to arrest and bring a juvenile offender to Probation for possible booking into juvenile hall.

-2. PROBATION: In 2017, the Siskiyou County Charlie Byrd Youth Correctional Center (CBYCC) [juvenile hall], which also houses the Juvenile Division probation offices and a Court School, was scheduled for eventual closing, as the county had planned on converting the juvenile hall complex into a new jail.
+2. PROBATION: In 2017, the Siskiyou County Charlie Byrd Youth Correctional Center (CBYCC) [juvenile hall] facility, which also housed a Court School and the Juvenile Division offices, was scheduled for closing and conversion into a new jail.
 The CBYCC transitioned from a fully operating juvenile hall to a Special Purpose facility called the Charlie's Place Youth Detention Facility (CPYDF), which served as a temporary holding facility for bookings, limited weekend custody for programs, and Drug Court sanctions.
-Youth in need of longer term custody or not approved for CPYDF programs were transferred to the Tehama County Juvenile Detention Facility (TCJDF), our contract juvenile hall, which provided similar evidence based programs and services previously provided for our in custody youth at the CBYCC.
-The Charlie's Place Youth Day Reporting Center (CPYDRC) was developed and the Court School made continued use of the CBYCC/CPYDF complex classrooms and offices to continue services for out of custody youth.
+Youth in need of longer-term custody or not approved for CPYDF programs were transferred to the Tehama County Juvenile Detention Facility (TCJDF), a contract juvenile hall, which provided similar evidence-based programs and services previously provided for our in-custody youth at the CBYCC.
+The Charlie's Place Youth Day Reporting Center (CPYDRC) was developed and the Court School made continued use of the CBYCC/CPYDF complex classrooms and offices to continue school services for out of custody youth.
 As of April 2019, the CPYDF was formally shut down and youth were no longer held overnight in detention.
 In August 2019, all temporary juvenile holding in the detention booking area was eliminated.
 The Court School, which also offered summer school at the CPYDRC, was discontinued in June 2020.
 As of December 8, 2020, the county plan to convert the juvenile hall complex into a new jail was officially discontinued.
-The Charlie's Place Juvenile Day Reporting Center (CPJDRC) has remained and will remain open and active through 2021.
+The Juvenile Division offices and Charlie's Place Juvenile Day Reporting Center (CPJDRC) continue to operate out of the facility.
+Probation staff continue to teach Moral Reconation Therapy® (MRT) classes to address the criminogenic needs of juvenile offenders.